Bitcoin and Portfolio Diversification

 Diversification and correlation

 Diversification works best when assets are uncorrelated.
 The returns of stocks and bonds don’t always go up (or down) at the same time.
-This is why many investors own both asset classes in their portfolios.
+This is why many investors own a few asset classes in their portfolios.

 Bitcoin and portfolio diversification